aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 ### Decrypt after TransactGetItems

 After a [TransactGetItems](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactGetItems.html)
-call is made to DynamoDB,
+call is made to DynamoDB :
-the resulting response MUST be modified if there exists an Item Encryptor specified within the [DynamoDB Encryption Client Config](#dynamodb-encryption-client-configuration) with a [DynamoDB Table Name](./ddb-item-encryptor.md#dynamodb-table-name) equal to any key in `Responses`.

-For each list item under each key in `Responses`, the Item Encryptor that corresponds to the key in the request MUST perform [Decrypt Item](./decrypt-item.md) where the input [DynamoDB Item](./decrypt-item.md#dynamodb-item) is the `Item` in the original response
+For each list item under each key in `Responses`, if there exists an Item Encryptor specified within the [DynamoDB Encryption Client Config](#dynamodb-encryption-client-configuration) with a [DynamoDB Table Name](./ddb-item-encryptor.md#dynamodb-table-name) equal to the key, the Item Encryptor that corresponds to the key in the request MUST perform [Decrypt Item](./decrypt-item.md) where the input [DynamoDB Item](./decrypt-item.md#dynamodb-item) is the `Item` in the original response